-The Alaska Medical Facility Authority is a public authority administratively located in the Department of Revenue with separate and independent legal existence.
+The Alaska Medical Facility Authority was a public authority administratively located in the Department of Revenue with separate and independent legal existence.
 The Authority was created by the Legislature in 1978 to finance construction and improvements to medical facilities in the State.
-They are secured by lease payments on medical facilities mortgaged to the Authority.
-Bonds of the Authority do not require approval by law.